aureq/pulumi-az-cs-training-session-3/README.md

 # Pulumi training using C# (3rd session)

-Exercises to learn how to use Pulumi (3rd session)
+Exercise to learn how to use Pulumi (3rd session)

 ## Introduction